Sparkling Wines

-Tasting Note: Gosset, Grande Réserve Brut Champagne, France champagne-gosset.com
+Gosset Grande Réserve Brut Champagne France

 Each year in the run up to the festive season I try, largely successfully, to convince myself that “other sparkling wines” offer good drinking and excellent value.
-And largely they do (you can read my lowdown on this market in Challenging the 3 Cs of Christmas Part 1 for Falstaff).
+And usually they do (you can read my lowdown on this market in Challenging the 3 Cs of Christmas Part 1 for Falstaff).
 You can find well-made wines that hit the right balance of value and quality, especially in the shape of artisan Cava, northern Italy’s higher quality sparklers, good Méthode Cap Classique blends from South Africa and the odd passing Crémant.
 Less well known (and less easy to get your hands on in the UK) are sparkling Rieslings (“Sekt” is the German term to look for) and “Espumoso de Rioja” – traditional method sparklers made in the famous Spanish wine region of the same name.
 And then there’s home-grown GB fizz, some of which is now very good indeed (with prices to match).
 Well worth trying, all.

 But there are times the sheer weight of tradition and history carried by every tiny bubble mean that only Champagne will do.
 So synonymous is the wine with festivity, even frivolity, that we are apt to forget just what serious wines these are, however: how much time and effort go into their production and how good they can be with food as well as a celebratory aperitif.
 These are not everyday wines, at least not for most of us.
 All the more reason to choose wisely when we do push out the Champagne bateau.